GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/confidential_data/README.md

 This module creates:

-- A taxonomy and two policy tags that are split into two layers: confidential and private.
 - A BigQuery dataset.
-- A BigQuery table where policy tags will be applied.
-- Two service accounts that are bound to the policy tags.
+- A Bucket to be used as temporary and staging location for Dataflow jobs.
+- A Service account to be used as the dataflow controller service account.

 ## Usage